+- Indicate whether this form is being used for regular or At-Risk meals by checking the appropriate box

 - Comments Box-Note any comments or special dietary needs

 - Date of meal service

-- Indicate who completed the form
+- Indicate who completed this form

 - Meal counts of-

-- Total participants served
+- Total children served

+- Children served per age group

 - Program adults served

-- Menu as served
+- Menus as served

 - Food item(s) credited toward each required meal component (Be specific as to the form of food; i.e., fresh, frozen, cooked, deboned)

-- Check the WG (whole grain) box that denotes which meal the WG product was served for the day.
+- Check the Whole Grain (WG) box that denotes which meal the WG product was served for the day

-- Be specific in the variety of milk served.
+- Be specific in the variety of milk served

 - Quantity of each food item served (Be specific as to can size, number of pounds or ounces, etc.)

-The Menus as Served must be completed on a daily basis.
+Menus as Served form or Production Record must be completed on a daily basis.
 In addition, records must be kept on-site at all times.